– The God Is… Series –

 8. Sometimes we feel the need to be all-powerful (never run out of energy), all-knowing (always be “in-the-know”), and everywhere (never miss out on anything).

 - How can this create problems for us and others?

 - What difference does it make when we let God be God in these ways?

 9. Write the answers to these questions on scraps of paper, fold them up, put them into the middle of the table.

 What are some problems people have?

 What are some problems in your life that you are personally worried about?

-Have students pull them out one by one and answer, “How does what we learned today address that problem?”
+Take turns pulling them out one by one and answer as a group, “How does what we learned today address that problem?”